postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 Tells if a relation is encrypted using the `pg_tde` extension or not.

-To verify a table encryption, run the following statement:
+To verify that a table is encrypted, run the following statement:

 ```
 SELECT pg_tde_is_encrypted('table_name');